 Loan Origination, Purchases and Sales.
 Loan originations come from a number of sources.
 The primary source of loan originations are our in-house loan originators, and to a lesser extent, advertising and referrals from customers and local realtors.
 Historically, we have primarily originated our own loans and retained them in our portfolio.
 However, we also occasionally purchase loans or participation interests in loans.
-As of June 30, 2022, we had an aggregate of \$16.9 million in purchased loan participations outstanding.
+As of June 30, 2023, we had an aggregate of \$15.3 million in purchased loan participations outstanding.
 A portion of our participation loans are shared national credits, which are participations in loans or loan commitments of at least \$20.0 million that are shared by three or more banks.
-As of June 30, 2022, the balance of the Company's outstanding purchased shared national credits was \$9.2 million and included one relationship with a total commitment of \$12.5 million.
+At June 30, 2023, we had one shared national credit participation relationship with a total commitment of \$12.5 million and no balance disbursed and outstanding.
 The loans in this shared national credit relationship are performing in accordance with their terms.
 Loan participations are subject to the same credit analysis and approvals as loans we originate.
 We are permitted to review all of the documentation relating to any loan in which we participate.
 However, for participation loans, we do not service the loan and, thus, are subject to the policies and procedures of the lead lender with regard to monitoring delinquencies, pursuing collections and instituting foreclosure proceedings.

 We also occasionally sell some of the longer-term fixed-rate one-to-four family mortgage loans that we originate in the secondary market based on prevailing market interest rate conditions, an analysis of the composition and risk of the loan portfolio, liquidity needs and interest rate risk management goals.
 Generally, loans are sold with recourse and with servicing retained.
-We sold one loan for \$150 thousand during the year ended June 30, 2021 and we sold two loans for \$274 thousand during the year ended June 30, 2022.
+We did not sell any loans during the year ended June 30, 2023 and we sold two loans for \$274 thousand during the year ended June 30, 2022.
 We occasionally sell participation interests in loans and may sell loan participations in the future.